TobiaszCudnik/asyncmachine/Readme.md

-# Multi State Machine
+# AsyncMachine

-  Multi state machine for declarative async logic.
+  Multi state machine for a declarative async logic.

 # Disclaimer

-Motivation behind MultiStateMachine was to make creating async evented systems easier, more predictable and to reduce code redundancy.
+Motivation behind AsyncMachine was to make creating async evented systems easier, more predictable and to reduce code redundancy.
 It's loosely based on finite state machine and isn't backed up with any formalized theory.